patricksko/PoseEstimator/detection/Blenderproc/README.md

 ### 1. Create the `resources` Directory

-In the root of the project, create a folder named:
+In this folder, create a folder named:

 resources/